 Climate Action Reserve

-VERRA – Verified Carbon Standard
+Verified Carbon Standard

-VERRA’s Verified Carbon Standard program is the world’s most used carbon standard program.
+VERRA’s Verified Carbon Standard program (VCS) is the world’s most used carbon standard program.
 Founded in 2005, their program boasts more than a thousand projects from individuals and corporations alike, offsetting more than 630 million tons of carbon in total to date!
-Their development process, which outlines the standards projects must meet to have their project VERRA verified, is constantly updated to meet the needs of our planet today.
+Their development process, which outlines the standards projects must meet to have their project verified, is constantly updated to meet the needs of our planet today.

-Projects help offset the world’s carbon emissions in various categories, including handling waste, protecting grasslands, and creating renewable energy.
+VCS projects help offset the world’s carbon emissions in various categories, including handling waste, protecting grasslands, and creating renewable energy.
 On top of protecting the environment, VERRA projects help regions all over the world with economic development.

 The Gold Standard

 Established in 2003, the Gold Standard allows carbon offset and similar projects to quantify, certify, and maximize their impact.
 They aim to create projects that help the environment and the people that live in it at the highest level of environmental integrity possible.
 Through a variety of requirements, methods, and safeguards, they’ve been able to measure the impact of all of their projects and ensure their lasting impact, measuring their projects against both the Paris Climate Agreement and United Nations Sustainable Development Goals.